Citroen C1 Review 2024

 Looking for a used car for sale?
 We've got 100s of Citroen Approved Used Cars for Sale for you to choose from, including a wide range of Citroen C1s for sale.

-With its ultra-low-cost approach both in terms of purchase price and running costs, the C1 makes a strong case for itself as a first car, whether for you or a family member.
+With its ultra-low-cost approach to running costs, the C1 makes a strong case for itself as a first car, whether for you or a family member.
 The entry-level Touch model is very cheap and feels a little stripped out, but it doesn’t cost much more to upgrade and give the Citroen C1 the modern features most buyers will want.
 It also would make a handy second car if you need a small and inexpensive runaround for occasional short journeys when a big car is unnecessary or undesirable.

-The Citroen C1 doesn’t feel quite as solid or sophisticated as the Skoda Citigo and SEAT Mii rivals, but it is a little cheaper than those models and should be just as reliable too.
+The Citroen C1 doesn’t feel quite as solid or sophisticated as the Skoda Citigo and SEAT Mii rivals, but it is a little cheaper on the used market than those models and should be just as reliable too.

 The SEAT Mii and Skoda Citigo are Volkswagen Group spin-offs of the Volkswagen Up, and bring the solid engineering and efficiency you usually get, just with a smaller price tag than the Volkswagen version.
 Smart-looking and good to drive, both the Mii and Citigo are attractive options.

-The Hyundai i10 is also a strong contender, and although the cheapest model is some way from the cheapest C1, it brings a quality feel and good specification.
+The Hyundai i10 is also a strong contender and brings a quality feel and good specification.

 Comfort and design: Citroen C1 interior